spzwart/nemesis/README.md

     This will create a particle set with several planetary systems.
 The particle set are always saved in a folder ```initial_particles/```.
 4. Execute script from the root directory.
 Make sure that the ```initial_particles``` in the main directs the code to the target ```initial_particles/``` directory.To run with default values execute: <br />
     ```python main.py```
-Data will be saved in the directory hosting ```initialise_particles/```.
-With folders containing collision events, snapshots every user-defined time-frame, and statistics on the time taken.
+Ensure the main script is correctly pointed to the initial_particles/ directory.
+Data (including collision events, snapshots, and statistics) will be saved in a designated output folder.

 ### Script contents